ahmadspm/Towards-Hybrid-Stochatic-Formal-Descriptons-for-System-of-Systems/README.md

 Formal modeling with Hybrid Stochastic Representations

-This repository contains some inital versions of Formally founded Hybrid stochastic formalism for modeling SoS Architectures
+This repository contains some initial versions of Formally founded Hybrid stochastic formalism for modeling SoS Architectures.

-The syntax and semantics are based on process algebras whihc are embedded into EBNF.
-Extneded syntax and semantics are inspeired by exisitng formal modeling descriptions for Software Architecture Modleing
+The syntax and semantics are based on process algebras, which are embedded in EBNF using Model-Driven Engineering.
+Extended syntax and semantics are inspired by existing formal modeling descriptions for Software Architecture Modeling.

-A model dirven approach is used based Eclipse Modeling Framework using tools like Xtext and Xtend based on JAVA
+A model-driven approach is used based on the Eclipse Modeling Framework (EMF) using tools like Xtext and Xtend based on JAVA.